Marcus Camby: New York Knicks (1998–2002)

 In the 1999–00 season the Knicks with Ewing back at center bounced back and won 50 games thanks to the contributions of many of the veteran players, including the Sixth Man of the Year Award-type season from Camby.
 In the playoffs, the Knicks defeated the Toronto Raptors in three games and Miami Heat in seven games in the first two rounds of the playoffs en route to making it to the Eastern Conference Finals for the second year in a row.
-There they faced the top seed in the East, the Indiana Pacers, and were defeated by the Pacers in six games.
+There they faced the top seed in the East, the Indiana Pacers, and were defeated by them in six games.

 During a game against the San Antonio Spurs on January 15, 2001, Camby took a roundhouse swing at Spurs' forward Danny Ferry after he was hit in the eye on a box-out.
 The punch missed Ferry because Knicks' head coach Jeff Van Gundy stepped in at the last second, resulting in his being head-butted by Camby.
 Van Gundy required 15 stitches to close a gash above his left eye.
 Camby, who ended up with scratches on his face from both incidents, was suspended for five games and fined $25,000.
 Ferry was suspended for one game and fined $7,500 for the initial foul.
 Upon returning from the suspension, Camby began to play his best ball of the season in averaging 12 points with 11 rebounds and 2 blocks a game; however, it was not enough as the Knicks were defeated by the Toronto Raptors in five games in the first round of the playoffs.
 Camby spent most of the 2001–02 season injured, and without him as an inside presence, the Knicks struggled with a 30–52 record and missed the playoffs.
 Camby, after getting traded to Denver, accused the Knicks training staff of misdiagnosing his injury and causing him to miss more games than he should have.
 The Nuggets however, sided with the Knicks.